ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/interfaces.md

 	* [I2CSlave](digital/I2CSlave.md): slave.
 * [CAN](digital/CAN.md): connect two devices without using a computer.

-## USB

-mbed boards can be either a USB device or a USB host.

 ### USB device

 Use your mbed board as a a source of input to your PC's USB port: